anamikaraj5/EarBloom/README.md

 - 🛒 Cart Management - Users can add, remove, and update the quantity of products in their cart.
 The cart persists user data and updates in real-time.

 - 💳 Checkout and Payment - Proceed to checkout to review items and make payment securely.

-- 👩‍💻 Admin Dashboard - Admins have control over managing the earring inventory.

 ## 🛠️ Technologies Used: